nathangitter/PentatonicGameOfLife/README.md

 <img src="Resources/howitworks.png" alt="How it works">

 ## Context
-This playground was created for the WWDC18 scholarship program, which offers tickets to Apple's annual developer conference.
-Applicants submit an interactive Swift playground and written essays, which are reviewed by Apple.
+This playground was created for the WWDC18 scholarship program, which offers tickets to Apple's annual developer conference in San Jose, CA. Applicants submit an interactive Swift playground and written essays which are reviewed by Apple.
 I was fortunate to be selected as a winner!

 More information is available here: https://developer.apple.com/wwdc/scholarships/